 V. Textbooks, Instructional Material, Standard Tests

-Upon formal request as required by law, the school district will loan or provide textbooks, individualized instructional materials and standardized tests for use by a home-schooled child as provided in Minn.
+Upon formal request as required by law, the school district will loan or provide textbooks (including a teacher's edition, guide, or other materials that accompany a textbook when the edition, guide, or materials are packaged physically or electronically with textbooks for students use), individualized instructional or cooperative learning materials (including teacher materials that accompany student materials), software or other educational technology and standardized tests for use by a home-schooled child as provided in Minn.
 Stat. § 123B.42 and Minnesota Rules Chapter 3540.
 The school district is not required to expend any amount for this purpose that exceeds the amount it receives pursuant to Minn.
 Stat. §§ 123B.40 to 123B.48 for this purpose.
 If curriculum has both physical and electronic components, the school district will, at the request of the student or the student’s parent or guardian, make the electronic component accessible to a resident student provided that the school district does not incur more than an incidental cost as a result of providing access electronically.

 VII.
 Extracurricular Activities